 Gynecomastia is a condition that can cause breast tissue in men to swell or enlarge.
+Gynecomastia is also referred to as male breast tissue, gyno, or “man boobs.”
 Gynecomastia presents from puffy nipples to large female appearing breasts.
+Gynecomastia is different from pseudo gynecomastia, which involves lipodystrophy or abnormal fat distribution in the chest.
+Most men who are afflicted with gynecomastia have a combination of both lipodystrophy and true gynecomastia.
 Approximately sixty percent of men have this condition, and many have it to the point that they choose surgical correction.
-In adults when gynecomastia persists for 12 months, surgical excision and body contouring is the definitive treatment of choice.
+When gynecomastia persists for 12 months, surgical excision and body contouring are the definitive treatment choices in adults.

-Although this condition’s exact etiology is not always clear, steroids, recreational cannabis and other medications are believed to contribute to gynecomastia.
+Although this condition’s exact etiology is not always clear, steroids, recreational cannabis, and other medications are believed to contribute to gynecomastia.
 Other factors like weight and age can also influence the development of gynecomastia.
 The overwhelming cause of gynecomastia is a genetic predisposition inherited from a male relative.

-Will gynecomastia go away naturally?
+Will Gynecomastia go away naturally?

 Males affected by this condition often want to know the answer to this question: Will gynecomastia go away naturally?
 The simple answer is it depends.
 For young boys, gynecomastia often goes away after puberty.
-However, for many children, young adults, and adults the appearance of gynecomastia may be permanent.
+However, for many children, young adults, and adults, gynecomastia’s appearance may be permanent.
 In fact, the only proven treatment for this condition is male breast reduction, a surgical procedure.

 When a skilled Gynecomastia plastic surgeon performs this procedure, it creates a permanent change in the male’s physical appearance.
 Gynecomastia removal can often be achieved with one outpatient surgical procedure.